garmartirosy/profile/crm/README.md

 [View steps](https://community.suitecrm.com/t/how-to-install-suitecrm-8-6-1-under-10-minutes/93252).

-When the .sh script finishes successfully, run the cmd:<!-- sudo mysql_secure_installation -->
+The following cmd is included in the suite.sh file.
+It only runs if the MariaDB is not yet installed.
+The older name for the cmd was: mysql\_secure\_installation

 	sudo mariadb-secure-installation

-The older name for the cmd above was: mysql\_secure\_installation

 First enter your machine password, then (possibly) blank for the MariaDB database's root password

 Initial login response says:
 You already have your root account protected, so you can safely answer 'n'.
+But we enter all Y's.

-However the steps under [the 10-minute video](https://community.suitecrm.com/t/how-to-install-suitecrm-8-6-1-under-10-minutes/93252) are:
+The steps under [the 10-minute video](https://community.suitecrm.com/t/how-to-install-suitecrm-8-6-1-under-10-minutes/93252) are:
 Switch to unix_socket authentication [Y/n] y
 Change the root password?
 [Y/n] y put your DB root password and take note of it!!!